Exclusive: Amazon pauses sellers' loan repayments amid coronavirus

 Amazon, which had won customers by continually making shipping faster over the years, has now slowed delivery to weeks in some cases in order to manage a flood of orders.
 That could also dampen merchants’ sales as shoppers look elsewhere for goods.

-It was unclear what additional relief Amazon might provide to sellers, if any.

-More than 20,000 merchants have gotten loans from Amazon, the company said in 2017.
-The e-commerce giant said at the time it had doled out more than $1 billion to sellers in the preceding 12 months.

-Reporting By Jeffrey Dastin and Lisa Baertlein; Editing by Alistair Bell
+Reporting by Jeffrey Dastin and Lisa Baertleinn; additional reporting by Krystal Hu in New York; Editing by Alistair Bell and Lisa Shumaker